Electronic Access Agreement

 Notices of Fees and Changes: We may change fees and charges from time to time, and will give you prior notice of any changes.

-We may send you notifications about certain events or conditions (Alerts).
-We provide Alerts for convenience and information purposes only.
+We are required to send you notifications about certain events or conditions (Alerts), such as when your balance or available credit falls below a certain amount.
+We may provide Alerts about other events or conditions for convenience and information purposes only.
 You may delete Alerts at any time.

 Push Notifications: Certain Apps support push notifications which you can enable or disable on your Device.
 Even if push notifications are enabled, your ability to receive them may be affected by factors outside of our control, including your connectivity and whether your Device is turned off.

-Alerts are Unsecured: Alerts are unsecure and unencrypted and can be read by others if you allow them to access your email account or to view your Device, or if you sign in to an App on someone else’s Device.
+Alerts are Unsecured: Alerts are unsecured and unencrypted and can be read by others if you allow them to access your email account , text messages or to view your Device, or if you sign in to an App on someone else’s Device.
 Although we will partially mask your card and account numbers, information about your Accounts may be included in an Alert and anyone with access to your Device will be able to access Alerts and information contained in them.

 No Charges for Alerts: We do not charge for Alerts, but standard message and data rates may be charged by your mobile carrier.